BIATeam/BIADocs/docs/40-DeveloperGuide/30-WorkerService/10-DelegateJobToWorker.md

 ```

 ### Call the job
-In the Presentation.Api layer add the package Hangfire 1.7.18 (repect the version to keep a database compatibility)
+In the Presentation.Api layer add the package Hangfire 1.7.18 (respect the version to keep a database compatibility)

 You can call the job like that from a controller:
 ``` csharp